brendonsoto/dotfiles_orig/my_wiki/index.md

 It was an informational start, but I am sad to see the author has not continued the series.

 Thus, I have brief experience with the api, but now I should think of a gameplan for the app

+## with Dennis
+We-Will-For
+"We Will"  = list action items

+Rationale for why to make tickets out of Problems/Refactor moments instead of just doing it in the moment:
+- If you have to roll back, you don't have to worry about the rollback removing more than just the intended code
+- Incremental releases

+Github pull request template,

+add certain sections, mor eso for the developer, to make them aware of what they have to check for

+IF you're the sole owner of some information, next time a ticket comes up for said information, pair with someone who *does not* kno wit

+mob pr = scheduling a PR review session with multiple people for the team.
+The person who writes it talks through the mindset used in creating the commit/diff

+Hour befoer morning team meet, do a PR

+An interesting dynamic between dev and product, prior info: their board consists of an "icebox" which are things the devs noticed that need to get done Produce looks at stuff in th eicebox, asks Dev how important is the said ticket is it important, and mor edetails on it "The manager manages time"

+knowns:
+- feature flags are a thing
+- Multiple states per item (x8)

+Tile Structure:
+- Loading state (Takes up all tile)
+- Head (Optional)
+- Body
+- Footer (OPtional - 1 or 2 CTAS)

+Feature:
+Redesign of Tiles on the homepage
+- Foundation:
+  - add flag
+  - add base "styling"
+- P1:
+  - state 1 -- 4:
+- P2:
+  - State 5 -- 8

+- Foundation: << has to be QA'd + merged to master
+  - s1
+  - s2
+  - ...
+  - s8

+For Styling ... use BEM, and make a class per state/different thing.
+If things are similar between the same mixins.

+"I get the idea of using React components... but we're building an experience and an experience requiers things to be universal"

+Sass stuff/ styling
+IN sass you can make sutt /variables to be exported by javascript Look into SASS maps